asif-malek/langchain-demo/README.md

 - Python 3.8+
 - Jupyter Notebook or Google Colab
-- An Anthropic API key
+- An Groq API key

 ---